The Obituary of GLOU

 Many of the mourning community took time to mention the wide variety of dates – good and bad — that this historic site provided.

-Out of the 11 dates reported, 2 culminated in relationships.
+Of the 11 dates reported, 2 blossomed into relationships.

 1 relationship is still standing.